Meriadoc-Gradmap/UBCGradMap/app/src/main/java/org/graph/README.md

-## Course Graph
+## graph

 This folder contains the files for a course graph and its creation.
+All files are authored by Ben Newington.

 ### Vertex.java